Francesca Battistelli: Style

 Battistelli's music is influenced by several genres.
 One reviewer wrote that "Battistelli's soulful piano-pop sound resembles a blend of her music interests—jazz, rock, gospel and R&B." Battistelli stated that when she began writing music, "I really longed to bring something authentic to the [Christian music] scene that even non-Christians could listen to."

 Personal life

 Battistelli is married to, and managed by, Matt Goodwin, whom she met on the Winter Jam tour when he was playing drums in the band NewSong.
-They wed on August 22, 2009 and live in Nashville, Tennessee with their six children.
+They wed on August 22, 2009, and live in Nashville, Tennessee with their seven children.